FarhanSetyaD/DataMining-Competition-JOINTS-UGM-2019/README.md

 7 days on a week my sleep time so bad, JUST FOR TUNING THE DATA AND METHOD WITH USELESS ACCURACY AT ALL

 DEPRESSED MODE ON :(

+#FINAL SUBMIT SCORE I USE THE 21TH SUBMISSION AND FAILED TO PAST THE QUALIFYING
+#KAGGLE